dojo/docs/dojo/toggleClass.rst

 .. contents::
    :depth: 2

-dojo.toggleClass simply toggles a className (or now in 1.4 an array of classNames).
+Simply toggles a className (or now in 1.4 an array of classNames).

 ============
 Introduction
 ============

-TODO: introduce the component/class/method
+dojo.toggleClass adds a class to node if not present, or removes if present.

 =====
 Usage
 =====

-TODO: how to use the component/class/method
+Pass a boolean condition if you want to explicitly add or remove.

+Parameters:

+node
+  The node which should changed.

+classStr
+  name of the class

+condition
+  true|false Optional. true means to add the class, false means to remove.

 .. code-block :: javascript
  :linenos:

  <script type="text/javascript">
-   // your code
+   var foo=dojo.toggleClass(node: DomNode|String, classStr: String, condition: Boolean?);
  </script>

 ========